Individual, couples, and family therapy

 Although my orientation is present-focused, unfinished business from the past can intrude in the present.
 It often shows up as you feeling stuck, anxious and sometimes hopeless.
 You may find yourself repeating old patterns even though you want to change them.
 Together we can become curious about what injuries and injustices need to be acknowledged, expressed, heard, and digested in order for you to free yourself to be more present in your own life.

 Another thing that can get in your way of being present is distraction.
 You want your life to improve but it feels like your focus and good intentions keep getting ambushed.
 You think you know what you need to do but getting yourself to do it turns out not to be so easy.
 We’d ask what is distracting you from getting into whatever it is that you think you might want to get into.
 This is a key part of therapy.

 Counselling gives you an opportunity to discuss the issues that concern you in the company of a respectful and empathetic therapist.

 Covid-19 and Appointments.

 I will continue to offer virtual appointments by video and telephone.
-Starting July 2020, a limited number of in-person appointments will also be available.
+A limited number of in-person appointments are also available.
 This may change as the pandemic changes.
-Physical distancing, sanitization, and other protective measures will be used and requested.
+Physical distancing, sanitizing, and other protective measures will be used and requested.

 I encourage you to consider virtual appointments, which remain the lowest risk option.
-That said, I realize that there is nothing like being in the same room as your therapist.
-If you prefer in-person sessions, please let me know and we can discuss how to make that happen.
+That said, I realize that there is nothing like being together in the same room.
+If you prefer in-person sessions, please let me know and we can discuss how to make that work.